jsherretts/thinkscript-indicators/README.md

 3. From the Studies tab, press Create, give the study a name

-4. Paste the code from `vwap-rejection.ts` in the study window
+4. Paste the code from `vwap-rejection.ts` or `vwap-stochastics.ts` in the study window

 5. Press Ok, press Ok